 - Add the cleaned and hollowed out mushrooms then gently mix with a spatula to coat them with the seasoning.

-- Place the mushrooms in a pan upside, add pats or cubes of the butter into the hold.
+- Place the mushrooms in a pan hole-side-up, add pats or cubes of the butter into the hollows.
 Bake for 15 mins.

 - Remove from the oven and add the cheese cubes.
 Bake for an additional 15 minutes.
 Set the oven to broil for the last 5 minutes.
 Bake until some of the cheese has browned.